jloffler/tribute-page-fcc/README.md

 ## Objective
 Build a website using HTML and CSS that is functionally similar to https://codepen.io/freeCodeCamp/full/zNqgVx

+## Things I learned
+ - width: 100vw; does not act like I think it should.
+It tends to add a scroll bar at the bottom the the page and make content flow under the right side scroll bar.
+Use % units.

 ## Goals
  - Use semantic and accesible HTML
  - Make it responsive